 - Before requesting IRB approval, doctoral students must obtain approval from their Dissertation Mentor and the Doctoral Studies Director if they make any changes to their research methodology.
-Other researchers should inform the Office of Institutional Research regarding changes to their research methodology. - Request IRB approval for changes to research methodology by submitting an IRB Amendment Form - For renewal of IRB approval, submit Annual Renewal Request Form - Report any adverse incidents immediately to IRB@trident.edu - Doctoral students must upload all IRB approval letters, including approvals following modifications to methodology and one-year expiration of initial approval letter
+Other researchers should inform the Office of Institutional Research regarding changes to their research methodology. - Request IRB approval for changes to research methodology, renewal of IRB approval, and adverse incidents immediately to IRB@trident.edu - Doctoral students must upload all IRB approval letters, including approvals following modifications to methodology and one-year expiration of initial approval letter